Aliases for ABCC5 Gene

 Previous GeneCards Identifiers for ABCC5 Gene

 The protein encoded by this gene is a member of the superfamily of ATP-binding cassette (ABC) transporters.
 ABC proteins transport various molecules across extra- and intra-cellular membranes.
 ABC genes are divided into seven distinct subfamilies (ABC1, MDR/TAP, MRP, ALD, OABP, GCN20, White).
 This protein is a member of the MRP subfamily which is involved in multi-drug resistance.
 This protein functions in the cellular export of its substrate, cyclic nucleotides.
 This export contributes to the degradation of phosphodiesterases and possibly an elimination pathway for cyclic nucleotides.
 Studies show that this protein provides resistance to thiopurine anticancer drugs, 6-mercatopurine and thioguanine, and the anti-HIV drug 9-(2-phosphonylmethoxyethyl)adenine.
 This protein may be involved in resistance to thiopurines in acute lymphoblastic leukemia and antiretroviral nucleoside analogs in HIV-infected patients.
-Alternative splicing of this gene has been detected; however, the complete sequence and translation initiation site is unclear. [provided by RefSeq, Jul 2008]
+Alternative splicing results in multiple transcript variants. [provided by RefSeq, Feb 2016]

 GeneCards Summary for ABCC5 Gene

-ABCC5 (ATP-Binding Cassette, Sub-Family C (CFTR/MRP), Member 5) is a Protein Coding gene.
+ABCC5 (ATP Binding Cassette Subfamily C Member 5) is a Protein Coding gene.
 Diseases associated with ABCC5 include lymphoblastic leukemia.
 Among its related pathways are Metabolism and Glycosaminoglycan metabolism.
 GO annotations related to this gene include ATPase activity and organic anion transmembrane transporter activity.
-An important paralog of this gene is ABCC9.
+An important paralog of this gene is ABCC12.

 UniProtKB/Swiss-Prot for ABCC5 Gene